When I was initially looking into the filtration system I use for my fish tank I wasn’t aware of the many varieties out

 That larger filter medium means a larger amount of water gets filtered where HOB filters seem unable to keep up much of the time in these environments where canister filters have noticeably fewer issues.

 Canister filtration units are the best choice if you want to do everything in your power to maintain good health and life quality for your aquatic friends.

 How to choose the best one for your fish or turtle aquarium?

 This can definitely be a tough question for the inexperienced fishkeeper.

-It varies so much on the size of the tank you are running and what you’re planning on keeping in it.
+Its answer will depend on the size of the tank you are running and the pets you’re going to keep in it.

 I’ve also written a guide on choosing the best filter for fish tanks here.
 There I made sure to give specific recommendations based on livestock and tank size while taking into account the particular pros and cons of each model that I’ve reviewed.